NitishGadangi/MovieDetails-VIPER/README.md

 ## Details
 Few key details of the implementation
+- Built scalable & production ready.
 - Templatised UI.
-The arrangement of templates is fully Backend driven.
+The content & arrangement of UI Elements is fully Backend driven.
-- All layers were implemented and properly integrated.
+- All VIPER layers were implemented and properly integrated.
-- Network layer with mock response, can be replaced with actual api and things work seamlessly.
+- Network layer with mock response, can be replaced with actual api and things will still work seamlessly.
 - Network & Common Utils are added a separate modules
-- Full VIPER implementation with RX subscriptions
+- Rx Swift for reactive subscriptions.
+- VIPER on the parent level.
+MVVM on the view level.

 ## API Response Mock